Pseudo-penis: Birds

 Only 3% of avian species have a phallus.
-The most common genital among birds is the cloaca; a direct tract for elimination and reproduction in both of the sexes.
+The most common genitalia among birds is the cloaca; a direct tract for elimination and reproduction in both of the sexes.
 Certain bird species, such as the ratites, screamers, waterfowl, and cracids (a family of arboreal galliformes) exhibit a phallus in males.
 A notable example of a bird with a pseudo-penis is the red-billed buffalo weaver, which do not use their pseudo-penis for direct insertion during copulation; however it does play a part in successful mating and stimulation.
 Similarly to the red-billed buffalo weaver, the cassowary, a ratite, exhibits a pseudo-penis in both males and females.
-The male's pseudo-phallus is used to "invaginate", or to push the female’s pseudo-phallus inside-out, and then ejaculates from the cloaca to ensure a successful mating.
+The male's pseudo-phallus is used to "invaginate", or to push the female's pseudo-phallus inside-out, and then ejaculates from the cloaca to ensure a successful mating.

 Insects

-One of the more known examples of a pseudo-penis to occur in the insects is found in the barklouse genus Neotrogla.
+The only known example of a pseudo-penis to occur in the insects is found in the barklouse genus Neotrogla.
 In this genus, the pseudo-penis plays a part in their rarely-seen sexual reversal.
 In this case, the male has a vagina-like structure while the female has a pseudo-penis.
 Some may be confused, wondering why the individuals with a vagina-like structure are considered male while the ones with the pseudo-penis are considered female.
 This is because even though they have visible outer structures of the opposite sex, their inner structures are consistent to their sex.
 More important, the males produce sperm and the females produce eggs.

 Females have a penis-like structure, called the gynosome that has a tube leading into their body to where their genitalia are located.
 Neotrogla males have a structure resembling that of a vagina.
 However, on the inside of their body, they have male genitalia.
 When the female inserts her organ into the male, the tip of the pseudo penis inflates.
 When this tip inflates, species specific ridges and spines flare up that match up with the walls of the male's genital chamber.
 This serves two functions, to stimulate the male's reproductive organs, and to keep the male and female locked together.
 After they have been locked together, the only way to get the two to part would be to rip off the abdomen of the male.
 During the lengthy, 40- to 70-hour copulation process, these male genitalia structures ejaculate inside of the male's body.
 The sperm is then deposited into the female's structure and then travels through a spermathecal duct to where it can fertilize the eggs.